Provision on the Coordination Council

 3.4.
-The decision to admit observers to the Coordinating Council is made at a meeting of the Coordinating Council.
+The decision to admit observers to the Coordination Council is made at a meeting of the Coordination Council.

 3.5.
-The procedure for selecting the governing bodies of the Coordinating Council, holding meetings, making decisions and other aspects of organizing the activities of the Coordinating Council is determined in the Regulations of the Coordinating Council.
+The procedure for selecting the governing bodies of the Coordination Council, holding meetings, making decisions and other aspects of organizing the activities of the Coordination Council is determined in the Regulations of the Coordination Council.